GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 pairs into a tumbler machine (KT-3010 SUPER-TUMBLER) along with a mix of sand and water (30/40% of water with a total weight of 5 kg).
 Sediment was obtained from the quaternary levels of the Madrid basin and it is composed of fine sands with silt and partial carbonation.
+Sediment was obtained from the quaternary levels of the Madrid basin and it is composed of fine sands with silt and partial carbonation.
+The tumbler machine was set at continuous direction at 83 rpm.

 All flakes were submitted to three cumulative cycles of tumbling with times set to 1h, 5h and 10h.
 Prior to their introduction into the